-• eWebEditPro, a third-party HTML editor.
-To obtain eWebEditPro, contact your FatWire sales representative.
+• eWebEditPro, a third-party HTML editor from Ektron, Inc.

 For more information about configuring CS-Desktop and CS-DocLink for specific users, see the Content Server Administrator's Guide.

 Engage

 Engage is built on top of CS-Direct Advantage and works only within the flex asset data model.
 This Content Server product enables your marketing team to divide your visitors into segments and then target those segments with personalized promotional, marketing, or informational messages.